To save you some time:

 When fonts were still physical objects (movable-type used woodblock letters and metal ones later on) you couldn’t become the owner of the type design itself, but you could own the physical medium to which the design was tied to.
 Digital objects on the other hand can’t work like this, as they are a piece of data (that any user could duplicate and share at any given time) with no physical medium attached.
 Fonts are first and foremost a software product and as such are subjects of licensing.

 Legally there can be only one owner and that is the owner of the typeface itself.
 The owner can therefore make the content available to others through licensing.
-In a former sense it means that:
+In a former sense, it means that:

 Font licensing is the act of granting permission to use a digital font in a specific way.

-So, when you buy a font you actually obtain permissions to use it according to the conditions outlined in the specific font license.
+So, when you buy a font you actually obtain permission to use it according to the conditions outlined in the specific font license.
 These need to be clearly defined in an official document that binds you and the owner of the digital font with a contract that is to be respected on both sides.

 Who has control over font licenses?

 When purchasing retail or downloading free fonts you become a licensee and are issued a license for a specific use.
 The people who have exclusive rights over a digital font are the sole creators of the software product.
-The ones who have control over the font licenses on the other hand, could be the creators, but also the vendors of the fonts — such as type foundries like ourselves (or independent type designers) and resellers like MyFonts, FontSpring, FontShop, etc.
+The ones who have control over the font licenses, on the other hand, could be the creators, but also the vendors of the fonts — such as type foundries like ourselves (or independent type designers) and resellers like MyFonts, FontSpring, FontShop, etc.

 The majority of digital products users (ourselves included) have at one point or another skipped reading the terms and conditions when downloading or purchasing online.
 Keep in mind that when researching for a new font you should always be presented with a license agreement beforehand and read the document in detail before committing to your final decision.
 Once you’ve completed the transaction the license that was issued to you cannot be changed.
 It can either be revoked (if you’ve been in breach of the contract) or it can expire (if it’s issued for a set period of time).